rsanchezmo/jaxer/docs/training.rst

       - Mean Squared Error, Mean Average Percentage Error, R2 Score, Mean Absolute Error

 .. note::
     Metrics are computed with normalized data, so we must be careful.
-I found absolute magnitudes such as `mse` meaningful as it is not the same to have a `mse` of 2 :math:`$` when price is around 1 than when price is at 20000 :math:`$`.
-That is why I ended up looking only at the `mape` on regression tasks and `accuracy` on classification tasks.
+I found absolute magnitudes such as :code:`mse` meaningful as it is not the same to have a `mse` of 2 :math:`$` when price is around 1 than when price is at 20000 :math:`$`.
+That is why I ended up looking only at the :code:`mape` on regression tasks and :code:`accuracy` on classification tasks.
 Nevertheless, the rest of the metrics are also computed and logged.